lpenap/java-monitor-example/README.md

 ### Observer/Observable implementation
 The java implementation of the [Observer](https://en.wikipedia.org/wiki/Observer_pattern) pattern is quite easy.
 We need first to design which classes will be *observable* and which classes will be the *observer(s)*.
 In this example:
 * Instances of `IntegerConsumer` will be *observable* because our UI needs to update the panels with the integers being consumed.
-In order to do this, we need to do a couple of changes:
 * Extend the `Observable` class:
 ```java
 public class IntegerConsumer extends Observable implements Runnable {
 ```